OpenSource-Syndicate/RAVANA/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> *“To build a mind is to grow a soul out of logic, memory, and time.”*
+> *"To build a mind is to grow a soul out of logic, memory, and time."*

 **Ravana AGI Core** is a bold, experimental attempt to develop an open-source Artificial General Intelligence (AGI) system that can **think, feel, evolve, and act entirely on its own**.
 Designed for 24/7 autonomous operation, Ravana is not just an app — it's a **living agent**, driven by internal states, reflection, and self-generated goals.